ipfs/kubo/docs/config.md

 Contains information about various listener addresses to be used by this node.

 - `API`
-Multiaddr describing the address to serve the local HTTP API on.
+Multiaddr or array of multiaddrs describing the address to serve the local HTTP API on.

 Default: `/ip4/127.0.0.1/tcp/5001`

 - `Gateway`
-Multiaddr describing the address to serve the local gateway on.
+Multiaddr or array of multiaddrs describing the address to serve the local gateway on.

 Default: `/ip4/127.0.0.1/tcp/8080`